jthalpern/jthalpern.github.io/_pages/Scrivener.md

 <br>
 <br>

-But if your binder is organized like ***example B***, where a chapter-folder contains multiple document-scenes, you need the compiler to insert those three asterisks for you.
-This is necessary because when you import into Atticus, the program will rely on these scene breaks to parse your manuscript correctly.
+<p> But if your binder is organized like ***example B***, where a chapter-folder contains multiple document-scenes, you need the compiler to insert those three asterisks for you.
+This is necessary because when you import into Atticus, the program will rely on these scene breaks to parse your manuscript correctly. </p>

 To accomplish this, right-click on the “Modern” format in the compiler window and select “Duplicate & Edit Format.”